Follow

 • safe_substitute(): This is similar to the substitute() method, except that KeyErrors are never raised (due to placeholders missing from the mapping).
 When a placeholder is missing, the original placeholder will appear in the resulting string.
 (Source)

-Take a look at the example for better understanding:
+Take a look at the example for a better understanding:

 Output: